nataliehouse/R-characternetworks/README.md

 - *The Stainless Steel Rat* — Harry Harrison
 - *A Study in Scarlet* — Arthur Conan Doyle
 - *Harry Potter and the Philosopher's Stone* — JK Rowling
 - *The Lion, The Witch and The Wardrobe* — C.S.
 Lewis

+Each JSON file contains:

+- `characters`: character IDs and names
+- `relationships`: chapter-wise interaction data

+These files were generated during my PhD using the data in my noveldialogues repo.

 ## 🚀 Features